the tube mic DIY kit, a capsule is preinstalled in the grilled head,

 and a transformer and a 7-pin connector are preinstalled in the base.
 There are two PCBs.
-The small one is for the tube connector, and the big one is for the pre-amp.
-The tube connector, resistors, and capacitors are packed separately.
-To assemble the parts into a tube microphone, please following the steps.
+The small one is for the tube socket, and the big one is for the pre-amp.
+The tube socket, resistors, and capacitors are packed separately.
+To assemble the parts into a tube microphone, please follow the steps listed bellow.
 These steps are applicable to both single or multi polar pattern tube microphone DIY kits.

 |Step 1: Solder the tube

 2) Solder all pins of the tube to the tube PCB, except for the pin 2.

 3) Solder the tube PCB onto the main PCB.
 As shown in the following two pictures.

 Notes: It is not neccessary to use any wires to bind the tube PCB to the main PCB.
-Good solsering will provide enough mechanical support to the tube PCB.
+Good soldering will provide enough mechanical support to the tube PCB.
 The soldering should also provide good electrical connections between the two PCBs, which is critical because all pins of the tube are connected to the main PCB through the connections between the two PCBs.

 Step 2: Solder the resistors and capacitors into the right spots on the PCB